 - Have receipts or packaging for recently installed alarms available if you have them.

 - Arrange access.
-You, your agent, or an authorized representative should be present.
+As your agent, I, or one of my associates, will be present.

 - If all devices pass, the inspector will issue or sign the certificate used for closing.